Ambroise Pare Society (OMFS Interest Group)

 Dr. Sarita Arteaga

 The Hartford Health Education Program is a collaboration between the Hartford School System and the Schools of Medicine and Dental Medicine.
-Each year, pairs of students spend one hour a week in Hartford middle schools teaching about topics such as puberty, sexually transmitted diseases, violence prevention and drug abuse.
-The program is one of the few health education resources available to these children.
+Each year, pairs of students spend one hour a week in Hartford middle schools teaching about topics such as puberty, sexually transmitted diseases, nutrition, bullying, and drug abuse.
+The program is one of the few health education resources available to these children, and depends on the commitment of UConn medical and dental students to teach these once-a-week lessons.
+This is a great opportunity for anyone interested in mentoring, teaching, urban health education, or who just loves working with kids.

 Dr. Stacey Brown